The Window menu is used to manage all open files. This section lists all available menu options in the Window menu:

 - Move to Previous Tab Group - This command is similar to the 'Move to Next Tab Group' option except the current Editor Window is moved to the previous Tab Group.

-- Merge All Tab Groups - Clicking the 'Merge All Tab Groups' option takes all open Editor Windows (including any Editor Windows in the Floating Tab Group) and places them into a single Tab Group in the main interface.
+- Merge All Tab Groups - Clicking the 'Merge All Tab Groups' option takes all open Editor Windows (including any Editor Windows in Floating Tab Groups) and places them into a single Tab Group in the main interface.

 - Window List - Displays a dialog containing a list of all open windows.
 Double-click on a window, or select a window from the list and click the Activate button to focus that window.
-Click the Cancel button to close the dialog.
+Multi-select is supported in the list using Shift or Ctrl.
+Click the Save File(s) button to save all selected files and click the Close File(s) button to close all selected files.
+The Cancel button closes the dialog.

 At the bottom of the Windows menu a list of all open windows is displayed with a check mark beside the active window.
 Select a file from the list to activate that file.